 A stand of mangroves forms a wet forest in this hex.
 They prevent any large vessel from approaching the shore, though small boats can row their way through to the river beyond.
-Mangrove swamps are rich areas, and any Survival checks to find food here gain a +2 circumstance bonus.
+Mangrove swamps are rich areas for food.

 MOUNTAINS